Laurence Muir: Philanthropy

 In the lead up to the 1996 bid by Melbourne for the right to host the Olympic Games, he served as a Commissioner responsible for winning the votes of all IOC members in the Caribbean, Central and South American Regions.
 After five visits to fifteen countries and visitation from the IOC officials, the quest ended unsuccessfully in Tokyo.

 For almost forty years, he was involved in the Alfred Hospital and Baker Medical Research Fund Raising effort.
 After ten years of service on the Alfred Board, he served as a board member and later Chairman of The Baker (Australia's Premier Heart Research Institute).
 He led several fundraising appeals for these institutions.
 For the past 20 years, he has been Patron of The Baker Medical Research Institute.

 In 1987, he helped to bring the Earthwatch Institute to Australia and with Sir John Crawford, Professor Ruther Ford Robertson, and Dr Jim Vernon, was a founding Trustee.
 He remained active in Earthwatch until his Death and was Co-Patron with Sir Ninian Stephen.
 Earthwatch has now funded and organised some 3000 scientific missions to save the Planet.

 With Dr Bernard O'Brien, Sir William Kilpatrick, and Dr "Weary" Dunlop, he helped to establish the Micro Surgery Foundation in the early seventies.
-Various fundraising appeals and representation to State and Federal governments resulted in the opening of a first-class research centre at St. Vincents Hospital.
-This centre is a world leader and is flourishing thanks to the skill of Bernard's successor Prof Wayne Morrison and the leadership of Ronald Walker, the current chairman.
-Sir Laurence Muir is proud to be the Patron of the Microsurgery Foundation at the Bernard O’Brien Research Centre.
+Various fundraising appeals and representation to State and Federal governments resulted in the opening of a research centre at St. Vincents Hospital.
+Sir Laurence Muir is a Patron of the Microsurgery Foundation at the Bernard O’Brien Research Centre.

 In the mid seventies, Laurence was challenged to raise $13 million to build St Vincent's Private Hospital Melbourne for Sister Fabian the then-Head of the Sisters of Charity at St Vincents.
 Urged on by the devout sister ("God will find a way, Mr. Muir") the goal was achieved by persuading the State Government to provide a Government guarantee thereby making the loan a "30/20" semi-governmental which the Institutions were happy to subscribe at a rate the hospital could handle.

 In the seventies, he chaired a two-day conference of independent school Headmaster and Catholic school representatives, resulting in the formation of the National Council of Independent Schools.
 For many years he served on the Council representing Scotch College and was deputy chairman to Ian Dixon of Shore.